 This question bothers me a lot.
 As I look at all the other trekkers around me and think about myself, I realise that a good trekker comes with good qualities.
 There are better ways to tell if you've learned these things than the number of years spent trekking.
 Sometimes, these traits are evident right from the start.
 What are these good qualities?

 Humility is Godliness

-They never ask for things but are always ready to give.
-Sharing their lunch, their water and their gear isn’t something that has to be taught to them.
+Good trekkers never ask for things but are always ready to give.
+Sharing their lunch, water, and gear doesn’t have to be taught to them.
 They don’t differentiate between young and old or between their friends.
-The time of the day or the moment doesn’t matter when it comes to sharing.
+They don’t distinguish between the time of day and the moment when it comes to sharing.

 A Helping Hand

 In the same vein, they always help.
 They often lend a hand at a cost to themselves but rarely ask for help.
 They’ll rarely tell you what to do or how to do things.

 A good trekker is always up for helping others through the tricky sections, like crossing a cold, Himalayan stream on the Miyar Valley trek.
 Photo by Jothiranjan.

 They always pack light.
 They never pack for “if” moments.
 Their backpacks rarely cross 8-9 kg on a six-day Himalayan trek.
 It includes their woollens.
 They are not superhuman or extra immune to the cold; they pack sensibly.
 Also, they almost always carry their backpacks.

 They are fit.
 It helps them walk smartly and end the trek comfortably.
 They rarely tire.
 They have an energy reserve to wander around campsites or deviate from known trails.
 They love doing this.